ACarracedoOrtiz/ACarracedoOrtiz.github.io/README.md

 # Data Scientist

-Driven by a passion for technology and data, and equipped with an analytical and business-focused mindset, I thrive on new challenges that enhance my skills and encourage ongoing personal and professional development.
+Driven by a passion for data and technology, and equipped with an analytical and business-focused mindset, I thrive on new challenges that enhance my skills and encourage ongoing personal and professional development.
 My ambition is to make a meaningful contribution to the data department of a forward-thinking organization.
 I aim to collaborate on innovative projects and absorb knowledge from industry professionals, which will inspire me to continuously improve and expand my expertise.

 ### Technical Skills
 #### General skills: